December 2024 Israeli airstrikes in Yemen: 26 December

 The Israeli Air Force conducted a series of daylight strikes targeting Houthi-controlled infrastructure in Yemen, including Sanaa International Airport, Hudaydah port, and a power station near Sanaa.
 The operation dubbed as the Operation Sound of Vineyard, involving 25 aircraft, was aimed at maximizing damage while maintaining an element of surprise.
 Key targets included the airport's control tower, which was disabled.
 Reports indicate casualties and damage to infrastructure, with claims that some targets were civilian.
 Israeli officials, who informed the U.S. in advance, stated the strikes were a response to Houthi aggression, warning that further actions would follow if necessary.
 A second wave of attacks occurred shortly after the initial strikes.
 The attack included 7 strikes on Sanaa International Airport which took out the airport's control tower and damaged the runway, as well as 3 strikes on the port of Hodeidah and the Haziz and Ras Qantib power stations.
 Houthi owned media outlet Al Masirah reported that at least four people were killed and 16 others were injured in the attacks, three of them were killed at Sanaa International Airport and another person was killed at Ras Issa port.
 Three others were reported missing in Hodeidah.
 Several aircraft of the Yemeni Air Force-SPC captured during the Yemeni civil war were also amongst the targets.
 Al-Dailami Air Base was also reportedly struck.
 World Health Organization Director-General Tedros Adhanom Ghebreyesus and a United Nations team were about to board a plane at the Sanaa airport at the time of the strikes.
 A crew member on the plane was injured.
 The death toll later rose to six with an additional 40 being wounded.

+On 26 December 2024, twenty-five Israeli Air Force aircraft struck multiple targets in the areas of Yemen controlled by the Houthi Movement, most notably on the capital's Sanaa International Airport.
+According to Israel, the attacks, which were part of their operation code-named Operation Tzelilei HaKerem (Operation Sounds of the Vineyard), were carried out in response to the firing of ballistic missiles and unmanned aerial vehicles (UAVs) toward Israel by the Houthi Movement.
+It took place as part of multiple Israeli airstrikes in Yemen in December amidst the Houthi involvement in the Gaza war.